-CO-282: Procedure/Revenue Code Inconsistent with Type of Bill
+CO-282: Procedure/Revenue Code Does Not Match Type of Bill

 Billing error — your procedure or revenue code does not match the bill type.
 Check the 835 for specifics, fix the mismatch, and resubmit.